 I know some people were upset by the lack of updates on my blog in the past three months.
 To tell you the truth there were multiple reasons for that, with the biggest one being a step into unknown…

-Yes, at the beginning of 2019 I left my stable and well-paying job at HBO and joined a small fintech startup based in Denver, Colorado as the CTO.
+Yes, at the beginning of 2019 I left my stable and well-paying job at HBO and got a small fintech startup based in Denver, Colorado as a client.
 It’s a long story how the whole thing became the reality, but the important part is that it did and I had to take some time to get going.

 Things like logistics, startup shares, legal structuring and paperwork, accounting soft and payroll for S-corp, home office setup and of course health insurance (not to mention solo 401K setup and ROTH conversions) took pretty much all my attention.